LOS ANGELES British singer Morrissey has convinced a Los Angeles concert venue to not sell meat at concessions during his performance next month.

-"I don't look upon it as a victory for me, but a victory for the animals," the "Irish Blood, English Heart" singer said earlier this week.
+"I don't look upon it as a victory for me, but a victory for the animals," the "Irish Blood, English Heart" singer said in a statement released on Monday.

 Morrissey, 53, who co-wrote The Smiths' 1985 song "Meat Is Murder," postponed a series of concerts on his North America tour last month after being hospitalized for a bleeding ulcer.

 He is expected to relaunch the tour with a performance on U.S. late-night talk show "Jimmy Kimmel Live!" next week.

 (Reporting by Eric Kelsey; Editing by Jill Serjeant and Stacey Joyce)